 Secondly.
 “What do we do?”
 We sing full throatedly, and we support the free speech of our friends.
 We reject the art of cruelty.
 When it seems that the country has had a referendum on values like culture, kindness, and common decency—and said we choose none of these…what can the artistic community do but insist on modeling culture, kindness and common decency.
 We demonstrate with our theatrical practice that, in artistic and other democracies, we are completely dependent on one another.

 So, to my students who are writing to me, saying: “What to do?”
 I say: Find each other.
 Don’t sit in your own room.
 Find the common room, which is called grace, which is called a theater.
 This room is also our country, and we all belong here.
 To be in a room where poetry matters, to be in a room where not everything can be monetized, to be in a room where culture and valor might have something to do with one another…Dig in your heels and stay.

 The entire speech can be read here.

-Lincoln Center Theater will premiere Sarah's latest new work, How To Transcend A Happy Marriage at the the Mitzi E. Newhouse Theater on March 20, with previews starting Feb.
-23. Rebecca Taichman will direct.
+Lincoln Center Theater premieres Sarah's latest new work, How To Transcend A Happy Marriage at the the Mitzi E. Newhouse Theater, playing now until May 31st.